 One foot on the platform and the other foot on the train, a line from the song “House of the Rising Sun”, offers an astute analogy for where we are with value-based care today.

 All hospitals — regardless of size — are struggling to realize the change to value-based care.
-Most are stuck on the platform, with only 10% of hospitals having a majority of their payer contracts reflecting value-based reimbursement models, like shared savings, bundled payments or capitation.
+Most are stuck on the platform, with only 10% of hospitals having a majority of their payer contracts reflecting value-based reimbursement models, like shared savings, bundled payments, or capitation.

-Increases in U.S. healthcare spending continues to outpace other developed countries.
+Increases in U.S. healthcare spending continue to outpace other developed countries.
 The value-based payment models attempt to improve efficiency and tie the quality of care to payment.
 Even with the reluctance to jump on the train, there have been some significant advances in 2018:

 - UnitedHealthcare’s bundled payment program for joint replacement has cut readmission rates by 22%.

 - Pennsylvania’s Medicaid program began value-based reimbursements covering all 67 counties for their managed behavioral health organizations (MHBOs).

 So, how do industry leaders accelerate the drive toward value-based care?